 Nehru Kund is named because of Pandit Jawahar Lal Nehru, the first Prime Minister of India.
 He would drink water from this spring during his stay at Manali and today this underground stream of crystal clear cold water attracts a whole great deal of tourists.
 The origin of water at the Nehru Kund is assumed to the Bhrigu Lake, a lake which is in a height of 4300 meters.
 Nehru Kund is on the way while going to Solang Nalah on the Manali Leh National Highway.

 Rohtang, which means mountain of bones, is a gateway to Lahaul and Spiti Valley in Himachal Pradesh.
 The Rohtang Pass is situated at 3978 mtrs (1350 ft) at a distance of 51 km from Manali.
-However, a visit to Rohtang Pass needs special permission from the Indian Army since this region of the road is covered in snow throughout the year making travel by road impossible until and unless the area has been cleared from the Indian Army.
+However, a visit to Rohtang Pass needs special permission from the Indian Army since this region of the road is covered in snow throughout the year making travel by road impossible until and unless the area has been cleared by the Indian Army.
 Thus, the Rohtang Pass is only open from April to October for tourists.
 With the opening of Manali to Leh tunnel, the rush of people going to Rohtang will be drastically reduced which is better for the climate of the region.
 Rohtang Tunnel is also now a tourist attraction and gateway to Lahoul Spiti and Ladakh.

 Vashisht village is located at a distance of 7 km from Manali town.
 This village is famous for Vashisht Temple and the Bath located within the temple premises.
 The hot natural sulfur water from underground springs has medicinal properties.
 These sulfur water springs can heal many skin diseases as well as joint pains.
 There were separate bathing pools made by the local authorities for men and women.